 Therefore, if you are using SI indicators and need accurate data, you can disable automatic aggregation to ensure you get reliable data.

-To disable automatic aggregation go to Settings > Performance > Automatic aggregation and set Event queue size threshold to Never.
+If, however, you do not need to perform real-time actions, or find the risk acceptable, to disable automatic aggregation simply go to Settings > Performance > Automatic aggregation, and set the Event queue size threshold to “Never”.

 Again, DO NOT DISABLE AUTOMATIC AGGREGATION if you need to perform real-time actions and execute trades.

-If you’re not trading and you’re happy that Bookmap may occasionally slow down under heavy load, you can change the default parameters to increase the SI detection accuracy.
-Set the events queue slider to 20000 and delay to 5 seconds.
+If you’re not trading and you’re happy to accept that Bookmap may occasionally slow down under heavy load, you can also change the default parameters to increase the SI detection accuracy.
+Set the events queue slider to 20000 and the delay to 5 seconds, as shown below.